RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/Basic-project-creation-flow.md

 Responses:
 -	HTTP Code 200 Ok.
--	Body – a list with objects that contain:
+-	Body â€“ a list with objects that contain:
       - source file and target file identifiers
       - source and target languages